asen/smg/docs/smg.md

 #### Text Regex filter

-- when set, only objects where any of object id, title, var labels or measurement units is matched by the specified regular expressions will be matched by the filter.
+- when set, only objects where any of object id, title, command, object labels, var labels or measurement units is matched by the specified regular expressions will be matched by the filter.

 <a name="flt-prefix" />